akhilesh-balaji/Textylic/README.md

 ## Requirements
 - Windows 10 version 1903 or higher
 - Windows 8 and below have not been tested, and are not supported.

+## Roadmap of Features/Bugs:
+**Note:** If you have any features that are not on this list, or any bugs to report, please do not hesitate to create a new issue in the "Issues" tab above.
+The items which have a version number next to them are planned for that release number, the others will be updated soon.
+Stay tuned!

+- 🐞❓ Remove annoying spaces after opened file
+- 💡Add topmost window button
+- 💡Add "Clear Formatting" Button
+- 🦠 Fix Mcafee False Positive (All future releases will be after this has been cleared, as I cannot test without this being cleared)
+- 💡Fix bulleted list tabs (Word wraps don't indent, and were not intended to.)
+- 💡Add hover tooltips

 ## Screenshot
 ![](https://github.com/akhilesh-balaji/Textylic/blob/master/images/screenshot.png?raw=true)